 This mechanism is not set up for on-campus classes held in classrooms and auditoriums.
 Teachers would not have the time to cater to each individual according to their academic needs because of their own schedules.
 Moreover, students typically have a hard time getting personalized attention and instruction because of the sheer size of the class.

 Usually, choosing an online degree option will be cheaper.
 There are two main reasons for this.
 Firstly, online students will not be using much of the school’s facilities and resources.
 So, institutions charge lower tuition fees for online programs.
 Secondly, there are no added costs for accommodation, transportation, and meals.
 However, there are also other things to spend on.
 Because of the online nature of education, it is ideal that one should invest in a fast and stable internet connection and a good PC.
 Also, for programs like Master’s of Science in Nursing, you should also expect to spend on in-person activities like training, practicum, and research.
+Furthermore, there are affordable online MSN programs available for those who are looking for more cost-efficient options.

 Generally, yes.
 As mentioned, online degree programs have the same level of difficulty as their on-campus versions.
 Moreover, they also have the same requirements and use the same faculty as those in offline programs.
 Thus, the quality of education is usually equal to that of traditional brick-and-mortar degree offerings.
 Also, as discussed, employers have been warming up to online education as well.
 So, an online education, in the sense of employment, can be as good as a regular degree.
 This is especially true if you are a product of reputable programs.